-Because his sample z-score is larger than 1.645, it is unlikely that his sample z came from the sampling distribution of z's drawn from a population where $\pi \le .25$ , so it is unlikely that his sample comes from a population with $\pi \le .25$ .
-Kevin can tell John McGrath that the sample the sales people collected supports the conclusion that more than 25 per cent of children's socks are decorated with embroidered patches.
+Because his sample (calculated) z-score is larger than -1.645, it is unlikely that his sample z came from the sampling distribution of z's drawn from a population where $\pi \leq .35$, so it is unlikely that his sample comes from a population with $\pi \leq .35$.
+Kevin can tell John McGrath that the sample the salespeople collected supports the conclusion that more than 35 per cent of children's socks are decorated with embroidered patches.
 John can feel comfortable making the decision to buy the embroidery and sewing machinery.